Universidad de Mendoza: School of Design, Architecture and Urban Design

 The Department of Architecture has a RIBA/CONEAU-accredited five-year, full-time course of studies in architecture leading to the UM Intermediate Examination (RIBA Part 1) and UM Final Examination (RIBA Part 2).

+The Faculty of Architecture building, designed by Enrico Tedeschi and constructed between 1962 and 1964, was selected in 2015 for the exhibition "Latin America in Construction: Architecture 1955-1980" at the Museum of Modern Art (MoMA) in New York City.